admin-shell-io/id/aas/2/0/README.md

  [http://admin-shell.io/aas/2/0/ConceptDescription](http://admin-shell.io/aas/2/0/ConceptDescription) The ConceptDescription class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 2.0'.

+## ConceptDescription/content

+[http://admin-shell.io/aas/2/0/ConceptDescription/content](http://admin-shell.io/aas/2/0/ConceptDescription/content) The attribute content of the ConceptDescription class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0'.

 ## ConceptDescription/isCaseOf
  Global reference to an external definition the concept is compatible to or was derived from.